Aging in Maine Experienced

-What are Wills and Trusts?
+What Are Wills and Trusts?

 Wills and trusts have specific and quite different benefits for estate planning purposes.
 Each state has specific laws and regulations governing these legal documents.
 You can have both a will and a trust; however, the information in each should complement the other.

 As a standalone, it is not accurate to say one is better than the other.
 The better choice for you, or a blend of both documents, depends on your assets and life circumstances.
-Begin by assessing your situation, goals, and needs, and understanding what wills and trusts do to guide your decision making.
+Begin by assessing your situation, goals, and needs, and understanding what wills and trusts do to guide your decision-making.
 Then, along with an attorney, you will be able to identify the solution that best suits and protects your family.

-Types of wills:
+Types of wills in Maine: